stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/03-forces.md

 }
 ```

-In order to allow multiple forces to act of a `Mover` we need the forces to accumulate:
+In order to allow multiple forces to act on a `Mover` we need the forces to accumulate:

 ```javascript
 applyForce(force) {